-WMPD regulates Solid and Hazardous Waste management facilities to prevent waste generation where possible, to minimize impacts to the environment and human health when necessary, and to remediate, restore and redevelop contaminated sites to sustain community vitality.
+WMPD regulates Solid and Hazardous Waste management facilities to prevent waste generation, to minimize impacts to the environment and human health, and to remediate, restore and redevelop contaminated sites to sustain community vitality.

 The Waste Management and Prevention Division oversees the use, treatment and handling of hazardous and solid wastes.
 The Division performs emergency response for hazardous materials spills, issues permits for federal and state programs regulating hazardous wastes, solid wastes, and underground storage tanks, and manages cleanup at hazardous sites under state and federal authorities, including the Resource Conservation and Recovery Act (RCRA) and the Comprehensive Environmental Response Compensation and Liability Act (CERCLA, also known as Superfund).